awazevr/front-end-technical-interview-task/README.md

 # Awaze Front-End Interview Project

 ## Overview

-Welcome to the Awaze Front-End coding exercise!
-This project is a small-scale application that demonstrates how to integrate a React front end with a simple Node/Express API.
-The goal is to allow users to search for locations and display matching results, with a few extra conditions to test your front-end skills.
+Welcome to the Awaze Front-End Coding exercise!
+This project is a small-scale application designed to mimic real-world coding scenarios you might encounter in your day-to-day development.
+Your goal is to build a user interface that allows users to search for locations and display matching results, while handling additional requirements that test your front-end skills in a practical and realistic context.

 ### Project Structure